ctf0/PackageChangeLog/README.md

 ```

 - inside that folder add the log files

     > note that the version have to be equal "==" to the release tag because we check against that version b4 showing the log.
     >
     > this is useful in-case you don't/didn't add changeLogs for the current published version.

    | release tag | log file name |
    |-------------|---------------|
    | v1.0.0      | v1.0.0.txt    |

-- we don't use any parsers for the log file, so whatever you write in the file, will be displayed the user as it is.
+- we don't use any parsers for the log file, so whatever you write in the file, will be displayed to the user as it is.